Feast of the Black Nazarene

-The Feast of the Black Nazarene (Filipino: Pista ng Itím na Nazareno), also known as the Traslación after the mass procession associated with the feast, is a religious festival held in Manila, Philippines that is centered around the Black Nazarene, an image of Jesus Christ.
-It is celebrated annually on January 9.
+The Feast of the Black Nazarene (Pista ng Itím na Nazareno), officially and liturgically the Feast of Jesús Nazareno (Kapistahan ni Jesús Nazareno), is a religious festival held in the Philippines.
+It is also known as the Traslación (lit:transfer) after the mass procession done during the feast.
+It is centered around the Black Nazarene, an image of Jesus Christ dating to the 16th century.
+The feast is celebrated annually on January 9.